-Joanne Lau is an Of Counsel in Allen & Overy’s Global Arbitration Group based in Hong Kong.
+Joanne Lau is a Partner in Allen & Overy’s Global Arbitration Group based in Hong Kong.
 She represents clients in both international commercial arbitrations and investment treaty arbitrations, including as an advocate.
 She has extensive experience acting in arbitrations under major institutional rules, including HKIAC, ICC, SIAC and UNCITRAL Rules, involving various jurisdictions such as Hong Kong, England, India, Singapore and, in particular, the PRC.
 She also regularly advises on arbitration-related court matters.
 She has experience in a range of complex cross-border disputes, including disputes relating to post-M&A matters, joint ventures, private equity, complex financial products and disputes in the energy and infrastructure sectors.
 Joanne publishes and speaks regularly on arbitration-related topics.
 Joanne is in charge of the Rising Arbitrators Initiative's Partnerships.

 Kabir Duggal is a Senior International Arbitration Advisor in Arnold and Porter's New York office focusing on international investment arbitration, international commercial arbitration, and public international law matters, serving both as arbitrator and counsel.
 Kabir is a Lecturer-in-Law at Columbia Law School, teaching "International Investment Law and Arbitration."
 He is also a Course Director and Faculty Member for the Columbia Law School-Chartered Institute of Arbitrators Comprehensive Course on International Arbitration.
 He also acts as a Consultant for the United Nations Office of the High Representative for Least Developed Countries, Landlocked Developing Countries and Small Island Developing States (UN-OHRLLS).

 He has published over 40 articles and has spoken at over 300 arbitration events all over the world.
 He has won several accolades for his work including being listed as a top 10 arbitrator by the Bali International Arbitration and Mediation Center (BIAMC).
 He is a graduate of the University of Mumbai (Gold Medal), University of Oxford (DHL-Times of India Scholar), NYU School of Law (Hauser Global Scholar), Leiden Law School (2018 CEPANI Academic Prize), and is currently pursuing an SJD Degree from Harvard Law School.

 Kabir is in charge of the Support Network of the Rising Arbitrators Initiative.